 Spring Mountain Adventure

-Spring Mountain Adventure is a VERY small ski resort, so there are no rooms to stay in or anything.
+Spring Mountain Adventure is a VERY small ski resort, so there are no rooms to stay in on-site however you can book a hotel in Kulspville or Limerick.
 They do offer food and have a small restaurant inside which is great.
 They also offer rentals!

-Spring mountain is great for anyone located near Philadelphia wanting to learn to ski or snowboard.
+Spring Mountain is one of the best places to go for beginner skiers in the Philadelphia area for those wanting to learn to ski or snowboard.

 Contributed By: Wanderusliving.com